AlfrescoArchive/acs-community-deployment/README.md

 ### Contributing guide
 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project.

-This project contains the code for packaging the entire Alfresco Content Services product Community edition.
+This project contains the code for starting the entire Alfresco Content Services product Community edition with **docker or kubernetes**.

 ## Docker-compose & Kubernetes
 Start Alfresco Content Services Community using docker-compose or Kubernetes, containing: